apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Third batch of Epstein documents unsealed in ongoing release of court filings**
+**Keys to the Game: Celtics 126, Jazz 97**

-You can read more about it [here](https://www.cbsnews.com/news/new-epstein-documents-list-unsealed-files-whats-new/).
+You can read more about it [here](https://www.nba.com/celtics/news/gamerecap-keys-20250105-utabos).

 ## Requirements
 - Python 3.8